 Accident victims that do not seek treatment for their concussion symptoms can develop post-concussion syndrome.
-Even if you seek medical care following a concussion, you could still be at risk for post-concussion syndrome.
+Even if you seek medical care following a concussion, you could still be at risk.
 Individuals with lasting symptoms from their concussion can experience long-term effects like decreased motor functions and the ability to work.

 If you suffered a serious injury from a car accident that resulted in your developing post-concussion syndrome, you could have grounds for a personal injury lawsuit.
 At Lipton Law, an experienced Detroit personal injury attorney is ready to help.
 Your Michigan car accident lawyer will make sure the at-fault driver is held responsible.
 Working with the insurance company can also be difficult, especially when dealing with head injuries.
 You don’t need to face this fight on your own.
 Contact Lipton Law to discuss your case with one of our Michigan car accident attorneys.
 Call us today at 248-557-1688 to schedule a free consultation.